 Tourism is the world's largest industry, and makes a huge contribution to the global economy and workforce.
 Study tourism with us, and you'll be well prepared to play an effective role in this exciting industry.

 The Bachelor of International Tourism Management provides you with a sound understanding of the tourism industry and its role in the world.
 Explore how tourism businesses operate, how tourists behave and the impact of tourism on countries, cultures and the environment.
 Your study includes an industry placement in your last semester — an invaluable opportunity to apply what you have learnt and make industry contacts.

 Venue: City Campus

-Students complete four core papers, plus a minimum of seven elective tourism papers, which provide essential material required to understand the concepts of tourism as an industry and its position within New Zealand, both as an employer and a contributor to the economy of the country.
+You complete core papers, a minimum of eight tourism papers, plus papers from your major.
+These provide the essential knowledge to understand the tourism industry and its position within New Zealand as a major employer and contributor to the economy.

 Tourism Major papers

 FINA502 Finance for Hospitality, Tourism and Events: A Practical Approach

 SUSE501 Leadership for Sustainable Enterprise